Left to right: Bandit, Byron, Syr'Nj, Gravedust, Payet, and Frigg.Guilded Age

 - Boomerang Bigot: This Wood Elf comedian's act is used to cast light on Gastonia's racism.

-- Break the Haughty: Payet.
+- Payet.
 He was shocked (but not hammed) and dismayed that the core group was shocked that he saved Byron and after a small confession, he decided to be a better ally and since he is suppossed to found a basin that would tell him his destiny, this seems to be the flavor of the new chapter.

 - And then there was a much more significant breakdown after finding the basin and seeing his death.